 Simmer for 25-20 minutes with lid on, stirring occasionally.
 Serve hot.

-Topping ideas: sour cream, chives, shredded cheese, oyster crackers, cilantro, guacamole, or grilled cheese (for dipping).
-Since this chili is spicy (when you add full amounts of all the spices) I like to add things to tame down the spice level.
+Topping ideas: sour cream, chives, shredded cheese, oyster crackers, cilantro, avocado/guacamole, or grilled cheese (for dipping).